-- Is there lots of constructions and conversions happening?
-Developers spend lots of money getting intel on where to invest, and you can capitalize on their findings
+Is there lots of construction or are lots of conversions happening?
+Developers spend tons of money getting intel on where to invest, and you can capitalize on their findings.

-If all or most of these are true, chances are, a neighborhood is poised to break out.
+If all or most of these are true, chances are that a neighborhood is poised to break out.

 Condos or co-ops?
 Which work best?

-Although co-ops are typically more affordable than condos, they’re not ideal in this situation.
+Although co-ops (which make up about 60% of available apartments for sale) are typically more affordable than condos, they’re not ideal in this situation.

 “Co-ops are not options for pure investors as they generally don’t allow subletting from day one and generally have limits on the maximum amount of time that the unit can be rented out when they do allow it,” Hoagland says.
 Usually, that maximum time is two years.

 Most co-ops “are not generally amenable to investors,” she says.
-“And even if one were to find one that was, they can always change the rules, so I don’t recommend them for investors.”
+“And even if you were to find one that was, they can always change the rules, so I don’t recommend them for investors.”

-In addition, there’s usually a lengthy approval process that calls for financial disclosures, character references and a (potentially terrifying) interview with the co-op’s board.
+In addition, there’s usually a lengthy approval process that calls for financial disclosures, character references, and a personal interview with the co-op’s board.
 So even if they did allow you to rent the place out immediately after purchase, you might not want to suffer the indignity of it all—especially when you don’t even plan on living there.

 Usually a listing will say whether an apartment is "investor-friendly."
 If not, ask the agent.